-This MCU contains up to two FTM modules with one 6-channel FTM and one 2-channel FTMs.
-FTM0 has two independent channels, are fully compatible to the TPM.
+This MCU contains up to three FTM modules with one 6-channel FTM and two 2-channel FTMs.
+FTM0 and FTM1, each of which has two independent channels, are fully compatible to the TPM.
 FTM2, which has six channels, is backward compatible to the TPM for simple configuration and operation, and features hardware deadtime insertion, pairs with complementary outputs, generation of triggers, and fault inputs.